 - A suite of "leadership by demonstration" programmes will be implemented.
 The DME will drive this activity, which, it is intended, will be actioned by voluntary initiatives within industry itself.
-There may be opportunity to utilise donor funding for certain specific projects.
+This was mainly achieved up to now with the Energy Efficiency Accord, but it is clear that it must be extended to more entities There may be opportunity to utilise donor funding for certain specific projects.
 These programmes are intended to build industrial capacity in the area of energy management and best practice, and to give incentive for replication nationwide; - A series of mandatory standards will be introduced in phases.
 The intention is to ensure that life-cycle costs are considered where the purchase of "horizontal technologies" is concerned.
-The term horizontal technology refers to any specific technology which is commonly used across many industrial sectors; - An obligation to carry out energy audits within the energy-intensive industries will be introduced in phases.
+The term horizontal technology refers to any specific technology which is commonly used across many industrial sectors; - An obligation to carry out energy audits within the energy-intensive industries will be introduced in phases with the assistance of the dti and the Cleaner Production Centre which is already providing funding for audits.
 This will assist in awareness raising and in ongoing improvements in energy efficiency.